SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Abstract

 \section{Abstract}

 In an era where symbolic mathematical equations are indispensable for modeling complex natural phenomena, scientific inquiry often involves collecting observations and translating them into mathematical expressions.
 Recently, deep learning has emerged as a powerful tool for extracting insights from data.
 However, existing models typically specialize in either numeric or symbolic domains, and are usually trained in a supervised manner tailored to specific tasks.
-This approach neglects the substantial benefits that could arise from a task-agnostic unified understanding between symbolic equations and their numeric counterparts.
-To bridge the gap, we introduce \modelname, a Symbolic-Numeric Integrated Pre-training, which employs joint contrastive learning between symbolic and numeric domains, enhancing their mutual similarities in the pre-trained embeddings.
+This approach neglects the substantial benefits that could arise from a task-agnostic multi-modal understanding between symbolic equations and their numeric counterparts.
+To bridge the gap, we introduce \modelname, a Symbolic-Numeric Integrated Pre-training model, which employs contrastive learning between symbolic and numeric domains, enhancing their mutual similarities in the embeddings.
 By performing latent space analysis, we observe that \modelname provides cross-domain insights into the representations, revealing that symbolic supervision enhances the embeddings of numeric data and vice versa.
 We evaluate \modelname across diverse tasks, including symbolic-to-numeric mathematical property prediction and numeric-to-symbolic equation discovery, commonly known as symbolic regression.
-Results show that \modelname effectively transfers to various tasks, consistently outperforming fully supervised baselines and competing strongly with established task-specific methods, especially in few-shot learning scenarios where available data is limited.
+Results show that \modelname effectively transfers to various tasks, consistently outperforming fully supervised baselines and competing strongly with established task-specific methods, especially in the low data regime scenarios where available data is limited \footnote{Code and model are available at: \url{https://github.com/deep-symbolic-mathematics/Multimodal-Math-Pretraining}}.